-We may use 'analytics' cookies to help us make our website better for those who visit it regularly and in doing so we do share certain limited information with third party 'analytics' providers acting on our behalf.
-For example, we work with third party analytics providers to track usage within our within our Digital Services.
+We may use ‘analytics’ cookies (a type of persistent cookie) to help us make our website better for those who visit it regularly and in doing so we do share certain limited information with third-party ‘analytics’ providers acting on our behalf.
+For example, we work with third-party analytics providers to track usage within our Digital Services.
 These third parties provide us with statistics showing which pages are visited most frequently and how long visitors spend on each page.
 We use this information to help us plan how to improve these services.

-See the Behavioural Advertising Section below for information about how data may be shared by HSBC for the purposes of tailoring advertisements.
+See the Behavioural Advertising/Online Tracking section below for information about how data may be shared by HSBC for the purposes of tailoring advertisements.

-Do cookies compromise my security when I'm logged on to internet banking on our local website?
+Do cookies compromise my security when I'm logged on to Online banking on our local website?